uchi91/Part4_FetchingValueWithSpecificAttribute/README.md

 # Part4_FetchingValueWithSpecificAttribute

 In this part, we'll display Invoice Issuer and Invoice Receiver parties' informations.

 And whilst applying the above sentence, there will be usage of `<xsl:if>`

-Below is a part of xml file.
-There are two types of ID tags inside <PartyIdentification> tag and I want to reach and print only the one having TaxID attribute.
+Below is related part of xml file.

+There are two types of ID tags inside `<PartyIdentification>` tag and I want to reach and print only the one having TaxID attribute.
 ```
 	<AccountingSupplierParty>
 		<Party>